HackathonHackers/code-of-conduct/README.md

 * No spam.
 If Gmail wouldn't put it in my inbox, it shouldn't be in HH.
 This includes doing attention-catching things like writing in all caps, using linkbait headlines, or otherwise editing the post or preview to pop out at the cost of other posts.
 * No recruiting for your startup, company, job, or organization.
 Consider posting in [HH Job Listings](http://hh.gd/jobs) instead.
 * No posting requests or giveaways for free stuff/invites.
 Those belong in [HH Free Stuff](http://hh.gd/freestuff).

-## About Hackathon Hackers

-Hackathon Hackers is a space where people learn together.

-Members are aged from middle school to retirement, span across gender identities and races, and hail from six of the seven continents.
-They’re united by the common love of creating amazing things with technology, usually over the course of a weekend at some college's hackathon.
-If this sounds like you, come join us!

-#### Bird's-eye View

-Hackathon Hackers is composed of a loosely-connected ecosystem of Facebook Groups.
-The [main group of Hackathon Hackers](http://hh.gd) is the largest and most active.
-It's a catch-all for discussions about anything hackers care about.
-Think of it more as 'HH General' or  `#general` on Slack.

-There are over 50 topic-based subgroups of Hackathon Hackers.
-Each is managed by an independent team of volunteer moderators and must abide by this code of conduct.
-You can recognize them by the `HH` prefix in the group's name.
-Can't find the subgroup you're looking for or don't like what you find?
-[Start your own subgroup today!](#appendix-c-starting-a-subgroup).

 ## Inclusivity Statement